AlirezaHanifi/Rahnema-DE-Bootcamp-Entrance-Task/README.md

 ## Question 2: Data Transfer Between PostgreSQL and Redis

-To improve the process of transferring data from PostgreSQL to Redis, consider these optimizations:
+To improve the process of transferring data from PostgreSQL to Redis, we can consider these optimizations:

 1. Automated Scheduling with Airflow
    - Automate the data transfer process using an Airflow DAG to periodically fetch data from PostgreSQL and load it into Redis.
 This approach enables scheduling, retries, and monitoring.